ibm-watson-data-lab/cloudant-food-tracker/part-2/README.md

 7. The original push replication will see the latest change from step 4 and includes that in the replication.
 (Thanks, CDTDatastore!)
 8. Once the replication is complete, FoodTracker sets `replications[.Push]` to `nil`, indicating that the next replication can proceed.

-Of course, the same logic will apply to pull replications.
+The same logic will apply to pull replications.

 **To define key Cloudant Sync information**